Martinb113/didyouknow/email_scripts.md

 Meet Tom.
 He had 1 hour to prep for a client pitch.
 Then he discovered Ask AT&T Quick Start.

-**The Outcome:**
+**The Magic Transformation:**
-- Transformed notes into a sleek deck
+- Transformed rough notes into a sleek, professional deck in minutes
-- Added professional visuals
+- Added compelling visuals that perfectly matched his message
-- Created compelling talking points
+- Created engaging talking points that kept the audience hooked
 - Secured a $500K deal on the spot!

+**The Secret Sauce:**
+✨ Ask AT&T helped him:
+- Structure his content with clear sections and flow
+- Generate professional slide layouts automatically
+- Create attention-grabbing headlines for each slide
+- Develop persuasive call-to-actions

-**Your Turn:**
+**Your 60-Second Presentation Challenge:**
+1. Open Ask AT&T
+2. Try this prompt: "Create a presentation outline for [your topic] with 5-7 slides.
+Include engaging headlines and key points for each slide."
+3. Watch as your presentation takes shape instantly

+**Pro Tips:**
+- Start with your main message and build around it
+- Use Ask AT&T to generate multiple layout options
+- Let AI suggest the perfect visuals for each slide
+- Get talking points that make you sound confident

-Transform your next presentation from stressful to successful.
+Transform your next presentation from stressful to successful with Ask AT&T.

 [Start Creating Presentations]